Code-the-Dream-School/python-200/lessons/03_ML_classification/02_knn.md

 The stratify=y argument ensures that each species appears in roughly the same proportion in both the training and test sets.
 This makes our evaluation fair and reliable.

 ## Our First KNN Model

+This is the moment where we actually build and use our first machine learning model.
+First, we create a KNN classifier with n_neighbors=5.
+This means that whenever the model makes a prediction, it will look at the five most similar flowers in the training data and let them vote on the label.

+Next, we call .fit(X_train, y_train).
+For KNN, this step does not learn equations or rules.
+Instead, it simply stores the training data so it can compare new flowers to it later.

+Then we use .predict(X_test) to ask the model to classify flowers it has never seen before.
+Each prediction is based on which training flowers are closest to that test flower.
+Finally, we evaluate how well the model did.
+Seeing strong performance here is encouraging, it shows that even a very simple, intuitive method like KNN can work surprisingly well on real data.

+**At this point, you have officially trained and evaluated your first classifier!!!**

 ```python
 knn = KNeighborsClassifier(n_neighbors=5)